lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-The more I research Arab orientalism in the 18thC, the more I think the things I noticed during fields are too late, chronologically, to make sense for the dissertation.
-I’m going to keep my eyes peeled, and might add it back in, but it doesn’t make sense to me as a chapter right now.
-Instead, I’m going to keep brushing up my Arabic reading skills, and start percolating ideas for my next project after this one.
+I’ve cut the “something something Arab orientalism” chapter for now because the really good stuff seems to come just after the end of my decade -- I’ll keep my eyes peeled, and might add it back in if I see somewhere that it belongs, but it doesn’t make sense to me as a chapter right now.
+Instead, I’ll keep brushing up on my Arabic, and start percolating ideas for the next project after this one.

+I think this is “enough” proposal that I know how I would start researching/writing each of these chapters, and how I would be able to tell when it was done answering my question -- is it “enough” proposal to make my approach and intentions clear to a third party?